-After a week of typically autumnal weather – with foggy nights, pleasant sunshine and periods of wind and rain a more unsettled spell of weather looks likely with the remnants of the recent tropical systems likely to impact our weather towards the end of the weekend and into the beginning of next week.
+After a week of typically autumnal weather – with foggy nights, pleasant sunshine, and periods of wind and rain a more unsettled spell of weather look likely with the remnants of the recent tropical systems likely to impact our weather towards the end of the weekend and into the beginning of next week.

 Last but not least we call at Turf Fen drainage mill which was built by Yarmouth millwright, William Rust c.1875 to drain Horning marshes into the River Ant.
 The water levels around the mill are now kept very high and there is no footpath or land access to the mill which ceased working around the 1920s when cattle no longer grazed the marshes.

 I hope you have enjoyed this short tour of some of the windmills and I am certain, that like myself there are many people who are thinking how big a part these iconic structures could still be playing in today’s changing weather conditions.

 More images of The Broads National Park surrounding areas can be found in the Norfolk, Suffolk and Essex gallery